Pearson's chi-squared test: Chi-squared goodness of fit test

 If the null hypothesis is true (i.e., men and women are chosen with equal probability), the test statistic will be drawn from a chi-squared distribution with one degree of freedom (because if the male frequency is known, then the female frequency is determined).

 Consultation of the chi-squared distribution for 1 degree of freedom shows that the probability of observing this difference (or a more extreme difference than this) if men and women are equally numerous in the population is approximately 0.23.
-This probability is higher than conventional criteria for statistical significance (0.01 or 0.05), so normally we would not reject the null hypothesis that the number of men in the population is the same as the number of women (i.e., we would consider our sample within the range of what we would expect for a 50/50 male/female ratio.)
+This probability is higher than conventional criteria for statistical significance (0.01 or 0.05), so normally we would not reject the null hypothesis that the number of men in the population is the same as the number of women (i.e., we would consider our sample within the range of what we would expect for a 50/50 male–female ratio.)

-Problems
+Chi-squared test for homogeneity

+The chi-squared test for homogeneity of proportions (that is, comparing proportions across groups in a contingency table) is frequently used to verify if the rows of a given nonnegative $m \times n$ contingency matrix $A$ are proportional.

+Consider $T$ outcomes of multinomial trials classified according to two criteria: membership in one of $n$ groups and assignment to one of $m$ categories.
+The outcomes may be arranged in an $m\times n$ contingency table, where $O_{ij}$ denotes the observed frequency in row $i$ and column $j$, with row totals $O_{i\cdot}$, column totals $O_{\cdot j}$ and grand total $T$.